Josh-Renwick-99/WordSquareChallenge/README.md

 -optimise the permutation generator, its okay for up to 6 length words but 7+ and it takes a minute or two to generate every permutation

+###TODO

+-Currently the program has capability to return more than one solved word square for an input string.
+For example, during development I found this string '7 aaaaaaaaabbeeeeeeedddddggmmlloooonnssssrrrruvvyyy' from the example has actually 3 solutions but due to the nature of how the word square is being handled and returned it caused bugs elsewhere in the code.
+If i had more time, I would implement a fix to this and alert the user if more than one word square can be found